DimensionDweller/realnvp_implimentation/README.md

-Certainly, Parker!
-Based on the provided style, here's the README for your RealNVP project:

 # RealNVP Implementation for 2D Density Estimation

 This project presents an implementation of RealNVP (Real-valued Non-Volume Preserving), a powerful model within the family of normalizing flows.
 Utilizing PyTorch, this implementation enables the modeling of complex 2D distributions through the use of affine coupling layers.